Swamp Cooler vs Air Conditioner – Key Differences

 Pros:

-• Energy-efficient and cost-effective: Swamp coolers use less electricity, so they cost less to operate.
+• Energy-efficient and cost-effective: Swamp coolers are economical cooling systems that use less electricity, so they cost less to operate.

 • Environmentally friendly: They don’t need chemicals that harm the environment to work.

-• Increased ventilation: Fresh air from outside comes in, making the indoor air healthier.
+• Increased ventilation: Fresh air from outside comes in, which increases ventilation and improves indoor air quality.

 • Easy maintenance: It’s easy to clean and change the pads regularly to keep them working well.